Cardfight!! Vanguard G: Main characters

 The main protagonist of the fifth series, "Cardfight!!
 Vanguard G".
 He is a lonely teenager who, like Kai, has a tough exterior but is a nice person.
 Before getting into Vanguard, he was anti-social and wasn't interested in much of anything.
 However, since getting into Vanguard, his personality underwent a refurbishment.
 In his debut, he is unfamiliar with the Cardfight!!
 Vanguard card game due to it not being available to him at the orphanage.
-His deck is composed of the unique Gear Chronicle clan, which he received from an anonymous person who is later revealed to be Kouji Ibuki.
+His deck is composed of the unique Steampunk-themed Gear Chronicle clan, which he received from an anonymous person who is later revealed to be Kouji Ibuki.
 He uses Vanguard as a means to find something to be passionate about.